 You may have the right to convert your Cigna Dental HMO coverage to an individual policy after you terminate employment with Citi.
-For more information, contact the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions, including TDD and international assistance.
+For more information, contact Cigna at 1 (800) Cigna-24 to obtain information about how to apply for a conversion policy.